 To achieve this, the project provided FREE RAIL TRAVEL for groups of people from disadvantaged communities wishing to spend a day out in a variety of destinations within the scheme’s network map.
-Free rail travel was provided for journeys on Great Western Rail (GWR) services only, from June 2016 to February 2017.

 Dr Ricci’s received feedback from participants, the findings of which formed the basis of her research paper.
 The full document is available here.

 Building on the findings of the research, a set of leaflets have been designed to highlight opportunities for low cost days out from local stations.
 The first set of leaflets were produce in partnership with South Gloucestershire Council, with further funding from the GWR Customers and Communities Improvement Fund.

 A Human Books, CommuniTea, and Singing for the Brain on the Train The Severnside Community Rail Partnership has enjoyed busy …Read More

 A stunning new mural spanning 50 metres has been revealed at a railway station in an area of Bristol renowned …Read More